verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Use semantic tokens for operators.

-When disabled, rust-analyzer will emit semantic tokens only for operator tokens when they are tagged with modifiers.
+When disabled, verus-analyzer will emit semantic tokens only for operator tokens when they are tagged with modifiers.